vbelis/triple_e/README.md

 ```

 ## Credits
-Developed by Till Muser at the Trapped Ion Quantum Information Group of ETH Zürich.
+Originally developed by Till Muser at the Trapped Ion Quantum Information Group of ETH Zürich.
 Expressibility and entanglement capability calculation is partially based on code by Cenk Tüysüz.

 ## References